 Then, to access the RStudio configuration form, click on the Customize button at the bottom right of the (RStudio) Cloud Environment pane.

-You'll specify what you want in the configuration form and let Terra recreate your Cloud Environment with the new specifications.
+Specify what you want in the configuration form and let Terra recreate your Cloud Environment with the new specifications.

 1. Set the compute power